TBS-EACPD/infobase/client/README.md

 1. `cd` to the `InfoBase/client` dir
 2. `npm ci`
 3. `npm run build_static:watch` to gather and bundle static files (csv's, svg's, extended bootstrap css).
 Can be left running to watch for changes
+4. `npm run gqlgen:watch` to generate .gql.ts files from .graphql files
-4. `npm run webpack -- EN FR` to bundle the source code
+5. `npm run webpack -- EN FR` to bundle the source code

 ### Visiting a local build